HeigatVu/aiOS/README.md

 make up
 ```

-Builds the image (if needed) with your current UID/GID, then starts both containers in the background.
+Builds the image (if needed) with your current UID/GID, then starts the sandbox container in the background.

 > If you see DNS/network timeouts during build:
 >